jeveritt/jeditor/README.txt

     the fact that it is fairly minimal allows the editor to be easily merged into other Java programs.

-    To run this example you need to install the Java SDK.
+    To compile and run the code you need to install the SDK.

+  To Try It Out:

+    Ensure the Java Runtime Environment (JRE) or the JDK is installed.

+    Download target/jeditor.jar

+    Type:
+       java  -cp  <path_to_jar>/jeditor.jar  my_proj.jeditor.jedit

   ORGINIZATION: